thoughtspot/thoughtspot.github.io/_admin/setup/SSL-config.md

 This procedure shows how to add SSL (secure socket layers) to enable secure HTTP (HTTPS) in ThoughtSpot.
 To set up SSL, you will need:

--   The SSL certificate
+-   The SSL certificate chain in .PEM format.
+This format has X.509v3 file containing ASCII (Base64) armored data packed between a “BEGIN" and "END" directive.
+It can be a bundle of certificates.
--   The private key
+-   The private key in compatible .PEM format.
+It should not be password/passphrase protected.
 - The Certificate Signing Request.
 You can generate a CSR in several ways.
 Most often, you generate a CSR and a new private key [at the same time](#csr-new-private-key).
 If you already have a private key, [use it to generate a CSR](#csr-existing-private-key).

+**_NOTE:_** Do not use a passphrase while creating the cert.
+Invoke the command, `openssl rsa -check -in pk.key` to verify if you're prompted to specify a passphrase.
+If yes, then you need to remove the passphrase to use the key.

 When you generate a Certificate Signing Request, you handle sensitive data.
 Therefore, ThoughtSpot recommends that its customers generate their own CSRs.